NirajMaharjan007/PingPong/README.md

 ## Solved Problems
 - collision work properly but has litter bugs
 - Playable
-- can Restart if out of bounds
+- can Restart if out of bounds and Space to continue

 ## This is a Ping-Pong Java Test

 This is Java test for Educational Purposes.

     - Thank You